pohlm01/master-thesis/2_preliminaries.typ

 The verified information and public key are combined with a signature of the @ca and form a #emph([certificate]) that way.
 A #emph([relying party]) can subsequently verify the signature and trust the signed information if it trusts the @ca.

-Such certificates are can be used in email encryption and authentication of the sender, to sign documents or software, for authentication with a smart card, or to restrict access to a @vpn, for example @okta_pki.
+Such certificates can be used in email encryption and authentication of the sender, to sign documents or software, for authentication with a smart card, or to restrict access to a @vpn, for example. @okta_pki
-As part of this thesis, we will concentrate on the @pki infrastructure used to secure safe browsing of websites.
+As part of this thesis, we will concentrate on the @pki infrastructure used to secure the safe browsing of websites.
 It combines the domain name and possibly a company name with a public key, such that a user can verify to talk to the owner of the website.
 This @pki infrastructure is often referred to as #emph([WebPKI]).